Security Guard: 'So you're baby-sitting today?'

 So when dads ask for new working arrangements because they need to look after their kid for a day a week, eyebrows will be raised, careers will suffer because they clearly 'lack ambition', and in the private sector, they might just be told no. Don't get me wrong, it's clearly bad for mums too.
 But if a mum wants to change her work patterns because of kids, no one's going to be surprised, and there a plenty of people who would think she's 'doing the right thing'.
 But dads aren't going to get that support and encouragement.
 Not yet.

 And that's going to stop a lot of dads who want to be the buggy-pushing, nappy-changing, hungry-caterpillar reading dad from doing what they want to do.
-Great for those who do it anyway, but it's like saying that because May is Prime-Minister, or Clinton is President, there is no more sexism against women.
+Great for those who do it anyway, but it's like saying that because May is Prime-Minister, there is no more sexism against women.
 It's just not true and we shouldn't expect blokes to ignore what people expect from them as dads.

 I'm Dave, dad of Little Bear.
 Also known as 'Pappa' to the little man as we try and bring out his Swedish roots